Spend a Semester in the Nation's Capital

 Housing options for interns in Washington include, but are not limited to, Cheap DC Intern Housing, International Student House, Johnson Building (Heritage Foundation), The Congressional, Thompson Markward House (female-only housing), Washington Internship Housing Network, and Washington Intern Student Housing.

-Applicants are reviewed by Communication Department faculty and select alumni invested in the program's success.
+Applicants are reviewed by Department of Communication faculty and select alumni invested in the program's success.
 Among other requirements, applicants must have completed 60 semester hours at MC, be at least 20 when the internship begins, be a declared Communication major for one full semester, have a 3.0 GPA in all coursework, and register to receive course credit for the experience.

 For a full list of Washington Internship Program requirements, for more information, or for an application, contact Reid Vance.